lumpfish/openjdk-tests/doc/MoreTriage.md

 3. The jdk code

 These are less likely candidates
-1. Corrupt / incomplete jdk build (e.g. executables not executable, excutables not signed, packages 'missing).
+1. Corrupt / incomplete jdk build (e.g. executables not executable, excutables not signed, packages 'missing').

 #### Is it the test environment?